petr-zak/spring-boot-build-image/README.md

 # spring-boot-build-image
-How to build your java application as OCI image using Spring Boot 2.3.
+How to build your java application as OCI or Docker image using Spring Boot 2.3.

 ## Minimal Requirements
 - Java 8